POSEIDON-SCRIPTS/Documentation/scripts/pos-timesync/config-examples/config.lua.md

         ['cannot_use_real_weather'] = 'You cannot use this command while real weather is enabled!', ['invalid_weather_type'] = 'You must specify a valid weather type!', ['invalid_weather_type_list'] = 'Invalid weather type!
-Allowed types are: %s',
+Allowed types are: %s', ['time_set_override'] = 'You have set your time to %s %s %s, and will be set in %s ms', ['time_reset_override'] = 'You have reset your time override, and now it will be synced with the server',

     },
 }